openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 If you change a unit in a released section but do not publish the changes, students see the last published version of the modified unit.

-The following example shows how a released section with unpublished changes is displayed in the outline, with a yellow bar.
-The section is expanded to show the unit with unpublished changes:
+The following example shows how a released section with unpublished changes displays in the outline, with a yellow bar.
+The section is expanded to show the unit with unpublished changes.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-unpublished-changes.png
  :alt: A section with unpublished changes